kdetrees: Nonparametric Estimation of Phylogenetic Tree Distributions: Methods

-The computation time of \kdet{} is dominated by the step where pairwise tree distances are calculated.
-For $N$ trees, each with $n$ taxa, this step takes $O(n^2N^2)$ operations.
-Computation of the scores themselves is $O(N^2)$, and if $k$ trees are removed the iterative tree-removal algorithm requires $O(kN^2)$ operations.
+The running time of \kdet{} is dominated by the step where pairwise tree distances are calculated.
+For $N$ trees, each with $n$ taxa, this step takes $O(n^2N^2)$ operations when using the dissimilarity or topological distances, or $O(n^4N^2)$ if using the geodesic distance.